Last Updated on September 8, 2024 by Rebecca Lake

 Before we dive into the tips for planning Christmas on a budget, let me just say that these are all tips I’ve used over the years to save money.

 As a married mom and now a single mom, keeping holiday spending in check has always been a priority for me.
-So if you’re wondering whether these money-saving tips for the holidays work, I can tell you absolutely yes.
+So if you’re wondering whether these money-saving holiday tips work, I can tell you absolutely yes.
 I’ve tried them all!

-You can pick a few things off this list to try for planning a frugal Christmas or all of them.
+You can pick a few things off this list to try when planning a frugal Christmas or all of them.
 It’s up to you.

-But I guarantee there’s at least one thing here that can help you save money at the holidays.
+But I guarantee there’s at least one thing here that can help you save money for Christmas.

 1. Set your priorities